hraune/net-automation/L3VPN/README.md

 The network config is deployed with the **ios_config** module in Ansible, service config is deployed with **napalm_install_config**.

 ### Config validation
 During config generation, a validation file for **napalm_validate** is also generated.
 It checks that all interfaces is configured with the correct IP, that BGP is running correctly, and that all devices in a VPN can ping each other.
-A report is finally generated.
+A report is finally generated in the configs device specific directory.